 An advisory role on best practice local procurement for mining companies.

+Mining Shared Value is able to provide guidance on best-practice local procurement.
 This ranges from light-touch advising and presentations through to the creation and development of extensive local procurement strategies.